MRegina/DTW_for_fMRI/README.md

 ﻿# DTW_for_fMRI
 The repository contains a .cpp source code and two header files for parallelized DTW distance calculation for fMRI time-series.
 The repository also contains a test folder with example input files, output folder structure and output files.
 Please note that the software is currently provided without any exception handling for corrupted input data or non-existent folders, so prepare data and folder stucture carefully before running the code.
 Further explanations are enclosed in the test folder.
+The code was built and tested on Windows 10 with Miscrosoft Visual Studio 2013.